INSURANCE - CAR INSURANCE

 Connecticut car insurance rates by city

-If you live in a suburb, you’ll usually pay less for car insurance than someone that lives in an urban area.
+If you live in a suburb, you’ll usually pay less for car insurance than someone who lives in an urban area.
 For example, Hartford, the capital of Connecticut and one of the largest cities in the state, tends to be the most expensive for car insurance, with an average premium of $2,634 per year.

 According to NeighborhoodScout, Hartford’s crime rating index is 14, meaning 86% of cities in the U.S. are safer.
 Unfortunately, if you live in Hartford, you are more likely to become a victim of crime, so insurance companies will charge you higher premiums to offset the additional risk.